 How to see the Great Barrier Reef without getting wet

 If you thought the only way to see the world’s largest reef system was to throw on your swimmers and put your head underwater, we have good news!
-There are plenty of ways to experience the World Heritage-listed wonder of the Great Barrier Reef without even dipping a toe in.
+There are plenty of ways to experience the World Heritage-listed wonder of the Great Barrier Reef without snorkelling, swimming, diving or so much as dipping a toe in.

-Explore the 2600km of the Great Barrier Reef without a snorkel mask with this land-lubber’s guide to the reef.
+Explore the 2600km of the Great Barrier Reef without swimming or a snorkel mask with this dry guide to the reef.

 Seaplane to Whitehaven Beach

-Fuelled by a gourmet picnic, take a stroll along this famous seven-kilometre stretch from end-to-end, stopping to polish your jewellery in the silica sand (or give yourself a full-body exfoliation).
+Take a stroll along this famous seven-kilometre stretch from end-to-end, stopping to polish your jewellery in the ultra-fine silica sand (or give yourself a full-body exfoliation).